Dharaneeshponnuvel/interview-ai-frontend/README.md

 # AI Interview Platform – Frontend

-This is the **frontend application** for the AI Interview Platform.
+This repository contains the **React.js frontend** for the AI Interview Platform.
-It provides a user interface for candidates to attend AI-based interviews and interact with the system.
+It provides the user interface where candidates interact with the AI interviewer.

+---

 ## 🚀 Features

-* AI-based interview interface
+* Interactive AI interview interface
 * Real-time question display
-* Audio / text answer interaction
+* Record and submit answers
-* Clean and responsive UI
+* Clean responsive UI
-* API integration with backend
+* API integration with Go backend

+---

 ## 🛠️ Tech Stack